micro-community/how-to-join/README.md

 yes -----> to Step 2

-no, i think ,i will come later  ----> welcome back next time.
+no, thanks,i will come later  ----> welcome back next time.

 ### Step 2 : you are welcome